 - There is no hard limit to how many meetings need to be done to determine the validity of an intermediate.
 Sometimes one meeting will do the job, and at others a second will be necessary.
-At any more than three meetings needed, it is unlikely the intermediate has worthwhile potential as a member. - If you are in a NW, the meeting must include the ND, or the one other ND-appointed NW Member given the responsibility to meet intermediates.
+At any more than three meetings needed, it is unlikely the intermediate has worthwhile potential as a member. - If you are in a NW, the meeting must include the ND, or the one of a maximum of two other ND-appointed NW Members given the responsibility to meet intermediates.
 Even in this case, the meetings should not be conducted alone.
-Two to three is an ideal number in most cases, as it allows a variety of perspective without appearing imposing. - Have several people talk to the intermediate over time.
+Two to three is an ideal number in most cases, as it allows a variety of perspectives without appearing imposing. - Have several people talk to the intermediate over time.
 Keep the conversation multifaceted.
 Focus on details.
 Ask the intermediate to expand on seemingly small elements of a story.
 Have two members ask questions about the same story at different points, and then compare notes once they are back together to search for discrepancies or differences. - The intermediate must be vetted after the interview takes place.
-Previous meetups with members do not count, even if they included activism. - The intermediate must be vetted with a neutral party for the meeting to count.
+Previous meetups with members do not count, even if they included activism.
+Experience in other groups, or as a friend, can be relevant to the process, but does not count in itself. - The intermediate must be vetted with a neutral party for the meeting to count.
 Previous friends or family do not count towards the completion of the evaluation process.